acne

 • Pressure Dressings

-Are Dark Spots An Acne Scar?
+Are Dark Spots A Scar?

 This discoloration post acne can fade away on its own over time, however it can take a very long time to fade or even darken more if you're not following the proper skin regimen.